-Spiritual direction is a unique kind of relationship in which a trained guide accompanies a person on some part of their spiritual journey, helping them to embody their inner convictions more fully and to strengthen the connection between their spiritual experience and their everyday lives.
-In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend," someone who walks alongside you and listens deeply, reflecting the presence of the Divine back to you in mind, heart, and body.
+Spiritual direction is a unique kind of relationship in which a trained guide accompanies a person on some part of their life journey, helping them to embody their inner convictions more faithfully by strengthening the connection between their spiritual experiences and their everyday lives.
+In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend" - someone who walks alongside you for a time and listens deeply, reflecting the presence of the Divine back to you in mind, heart, and body.

 What happens in spiritual direction?

-While the specific questions, approaches, and rhythms will vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, reflection, guided spiritual practices, and prayer.
-Spiritual direction also provides participants with the tools for discernment, which is the ancient art of listening deeply for Divine guidance amidst all the other voices that we have internalized from our families and culture.
+While the specific questions, approaches, and rhythms will vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, laughter, stories, reflection, guided spiritual practices, and/or prayer.
+Spiritual direction ultimately seeks to provide directees with tools for discernment, the ancient art of listening deeply for Divine guidance amidst all the other voices that we have internalized from our families and culture.
 While spiritual direction addresses the complex intersection between our psychological, spiritual, physiological, and intellectual lives, spiritual direction is not therapy.
-The purpose of spiritual direction is not to help you diagnose or solve problems in your life, but to invite you into a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what kind of challenges you may be facing.
+The purpose of spiritual direction is not to help you diagnose or solve problems, but to invite you into a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what kind of challenges you may be facing.

 An integrated approach to spiritual care:

-My approach to spiritual direction is rooted in the contemplative Christian tradition, and is also informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
-I am trauma-informed, LGBTQIA+ affirming, and mindful of the unique struggles faced by those who have suffered from racial and economic injustices.
+My approach to spiritual direction is rooted in the contemplative Christian tradition, but it is also informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
+I am trauma-informed, LGBTQIA+ affirming, and mindful of the unique struggles faced by those who have suffered racial and economic injustices.
 My goal is to create a safe space in which people can wrestle with life's most perplexing questions while remaining open to the presence and movement of God in their lives.
-I believe that holistic spiritual direction and transformation incorporates both mind and body, addressing the inherent connections between our inward and outward lives.
-Accordingly, I draw from and incorporate a variety of different modalities that encourage an embodied sense of spirituality and the sacred.
+I believe holistic spiritual direction and transformation incorporates both mind and body, addressing the inherent connections between our inward and outward lives.
+Accordingly, I draw from a variety of different modalities that encourage healing through an embodied and grounded sense of spirituality and the sacred.
 My background as a musician and artist has deeply attuned me to the ways in which creative expression can serve as a vehicle for spiritual intuition and communication with the Divine, and I enjoy incorporating art, music, and movement into spiritual direction whenever desired and appropriate.

 As a convert from secular agnosticism to Christianity, I am especially attuned to the questions and concerns of those who consider themselves "spiritual but not religious."
 I also particularly enjoy working with those who have suffered from religious or spiritual abuse, and those who have been churchgoers all their lives but are only just now beginning to explore what a deeper relationship with God might look like.
 I am happy to offer spiritual direction on either a short-term or a long-term basis.